59th (Staffordshire) Infantry Division

 The 59th (Staffordshire) Infantry Division was an infantry division of the British Army that was formed during the Second World War and fought in the Battle of Normandy.
-In March 1939, after Germany re-emerged as a significant military power and occupied Czechoslovakia, the British Army increased the number of divisions in the Territorial Army (TA) by duplicating existing units.
+In March 1939, after Germany re-emerged as a significant military power and invaded Czechoslovakia, the British Army increased the number of divisions in the Territorial Army (TA) by duplicating existing units.
 The 59th (Staffordshire) Motor Division was formed in September 1939, as a second-line duplicate of the 55th (West Lancashire) Motor Division.
 The division's battalions were all, initially, raised in Staffordshire.

 Established using the motor division concept, the division was formed with only two infantry brigades, rather than the usual three for an infantry division, and was fully mobile.
 The intention was to increase battlefield mobility, enabling the motor divisions to follow armoured forces through breaches in the enemy frontline to rapidly consolidate captured territory.
 Following the Battle of France, the concept was abandoned.
 The division was allocated a third infantry brigade, and became the 59th (Staffordshire) Infantry Division.
 It remained within the United Kingdom until 1944, assigned to anti-invasion and guard duties, while training for combat overseas.